 Environmental Stability - Limited housing (up to 6 months) is provided to clients who are drug and substance free and participating in part or full time employment.
 Clients are provided financial management education, care coordination services, conflict resolution skills, and relapse prevention strategies.

 Research strongly supports the critical impact employment plays in promoting recovery.
 Consumers of behavioral health services want to work, and can maintain employment if they are given proper support and guidance.
-The Department works with local business and nonprofit fit organization to hire consumers of behavioral health services and proides ongoing support.
+The Department works with local business and nonprofit fit organization to hire consumers of behavioral health services and provides ongoing support.

 Decent, safe and affordable housing contributes to mental well-being.
 The Department funds supportive housing programs to expand the options available to people with behavioral illness–from rental assistance to community based residential facilities.
 Our goal is to support the highest functional living arrangement and independence appropriate to the consumer.